mpusz/new-project-template/README.md

 ## Repository structure

-That repository contains the following independent `cmake`-based projects:
+This repository contains the following independent `cmake`-based projects:
  - `./src` - header-only project for `units`
  - `.` - project used for development needs that wraps `./src` project together with usage examples and unit tests